ingzkp/kotlinx-serialization-bfl/README.md

 }
 ```

-Then we define the serializer, using `BaseSerializer`.
+Next we define the serializer, using `BaseSerializer`.
 The constructor of `BaseSerializer` takes a lambda that is used
 to convert the actual value into the surrogate type before serialization.
 ```kotlin
 object CustomDataSerializer : KSerializer<CustomData>